Is G2A Legit and Safe? Honest Review for India (2026)

 Is G2A safe to buy from in India?

 It can be, with precautions.
 Buy from 95%+ rated sellers, add G2A Shield, pay via PayPal, and confirm the key works in India.
-Most purchases are fine, but because it is a gray market you carry more risk than on an authorised store like Fanatical or Steam.
+Most purchases are fine, but because it is a gray market you carry more risk than on an authorised store like Fanatical or a Steam sale.

 Can G2A keys get banned or revoked?